ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

          |             |
          '-------------'

-   Figure 2: Passport Model with cheating Attester
+   Figure 2: Passport Model with a cheating Attester

 ## Background-check Model Cases
    Under the Background-check Model, an Attester sends Evidence to a